-A 100 foot (30.5 m) wide power transmission right-of-way crosses the amendment area east to Amended by Editor west at approximately 150 Avenue.
+A 100 foot (30.5 m) wide power transmission right-of-way crosses the amendment area east to west at approximately 150 Avenue.
 The right-of-way could potentially constitute a barrier to development but as will be seen is used to advantage within the context of the proposed land use.